SmallYi/SAFE/README.md

 What you need
 -----
 You need [radare2](https://github.com/radare/radare2) installed in your system.
+[Install reference](https://blog.csdn.net/weixin_40732417/article/details/105586107)

 Quickstart
 -----